Feeling envious? Water your grass, please

 Yes and No.

-Yes because it is a negative emotion so it makes you feel unpleasant.
+Yes, because it is a negative emotion, so it makes you feel unpleasant.
 You can feel unpleasant to the extent that it attacks your self-esteem.
-You keep thinking about it, brooding I must say and the circle is vicious as you feel as if you have it none and that other has it all.
+So you keep thinking about it, brooding, I must say, and the circle is vicious as you feel as if you have it none and that other has it all.